-Do you currently own an old DS415+ Synology NAS?
+Do you currently own an old DS415+ or DS1515+ Synology NAS?
 If so, is it still working?
 Can you still turn it on?
 A lot of Synology DS415+ users complain that their DS415+ just stopped working one day: it either suddenly died on them or started shutting down or giving out clear signs it was its time.
 What are these signs, you may ask?
 Well, for one, the blue Power button light would start flashing (when the NAS is on, the blue Power button light should be a solid blue color, no flashing, no anything!).
 Also, the STATUS light and drive lights would become solid orange – they are normally green, either solid (STATUS) or flashing (drive lights).
 The interface wouldn’t load and the NAS would just crash not much longer after rebooting it.

 If this happened to you, then the first thing you’d think was that it’s time to buy a new Synology NAS.
 But what if there was a way to fix your DS415+?
 Would you try it?

-- a soldering iron (a tool commonly employed in electronics work)
+- A soldering iron (a tool commonly employed in electronics work)

-- a screwdriver (to open the NAS case)
+- A screwdriver (to open the NAS case)

-- long-nose pliers (to remove the old Resistor)
+- Long-nose pliers (to remove the old Resistor)

-- new motherboard battery
+- New motherboard battery